 You don’t need to rank for “best coffee maker” if you sell internet security tools.
 Not that IT pros don’t need coffee, but people looking for a new coffee maker are probably not looking to purchase identity theft protection.
 Your keywords should be centered around what is most likely to convert readers into customers.

-- Schedule your topics for the month in your blog content calendar (and make sure each post has an assigned author).
+(And make sure each post has an assigned author.)
 Open up your ideas document and select the month’s blog posts (remembering to be timely with holidays or pertinent “national days,” like International Women’s Day).
 Remember to choose a realistic goal.
 It’s easy to say you’ll post weekly, but we all know that isn’t possible for everyone.
 If you have the (wo)manpower, you should definitely post once or twice a week, but if you don’t, twice a month is better than nothing (as long as it’s rich in keywords and more than 2000 words).

 Even if you’re outsourcing your content writing, having a blog content calendar is a good plan.
 It will help you keep track of when content will be posted, who is writing it (especially if you’re splitting the work with an agency), and whether or not it’s scheduled in your publishing platform.
 Again, it comes back to accountability.